 Assistant Director/Training Director

 "I received my graduate training through the American School of Professional Psychology, San Francisco.
-I have a strong interest in working with adolescents and adults with eating and body image issues, identity and relationship issues, mood disorders, and working with the college student population.
+I have a strong interest in working with adolescents and adults with eating and body image issues, athletes, identity and relationship issues, mood disorders, and working with the college student population.
 While I thoroughly enjoy providing individual therapy, I have a strong interest in group therapy and currently lead Interpersonal and Dialectical Behavior Therapy Groups.
-My theoretical framework is best described as an integrative approach to treatment that employs a relational framework and draws from CBT, mindfulness-based approaches, and interpersonal theory.
+My theoretical framework is best described as an integrative approach to treatment that employs a relational framework and draws from CBT, mindfulness-based approaches, and interpersonal process.
 I am passionate about training and supervision and enjoy providing individual supervision and training to both Master's and Doctoral-level students.
-Lastly, I currently serve as liaison to the UNC Athletic Department and provide clinical services to our student-athletes in one of our center's satellite offices."
+I currently serve as liaison to the UNC Athletic Department and provide clinical services to our student-athletes in one of our center's satellite offices."

 Dr. Rose's approach to therapy is integrative and strengths-based drawing from cognitive-behavioral and interpersonal process theories.
 Dr. Rose is a generalist who enjoys working with a variety of populations.
 Her professional interests include anxiety, depression, mindfulness, brain and behavior relations, disordered eating, LGBTQ concerns, identity development, and stigma reduction.
 She earned her Psy.D. and M.A., both in Clinical Psychology, from Indiana University of Pennsylvania.
 She earned a B.A. in Psychology from West Virginia University.
 Dr. Rose completed her internship at Purdue University and Counseling and Psychological Services and her post-doctoral fellowship at The Ohio State University Counseling and Consultation Service.
 In her spare time, Dr. Rose enjoys the great outdoors, yoga, making jewelry, reading and spending time with her adorable kitty.